grocery-on-rails/grocery-on-mobile/README.md

 # Grocery on Rails

-eGrocerry app built with flutter
+eGrocery app built with flutter

 This repo represents the mobile app part of the project of the Software Engineering Course (CS-UH 2012) at New York University Abu Dhabi, Spring 2021